VLVentura/cpp-app-template/README.md

 ### Configure Project

-Create a `CMakeUserPresets.json` file with the content above
+Create a `CMakeUserPresets.json` file with the content below

 ```json
 {